-Judy and Luis work with local communities restoring habitat and providing clean water supplies.
-We also run the annual GREEN Games, a massive community sporting event, created to help repair a community left fractured after gaining independence.
-It has grown to become a much loved annual event involving tens of thousands of people.
+Judy and Luis work with local communities restoring habitat, providing clean water and ensuring sufficient local food supplies though community gardens.
+GREENTL also runs the annual GREEN Games, a massive community sporting event, created to help repair a community left fractured after gaining independence.
+The Games have grown to become a much loved annual event involving tens of thousands of people.

 GREENTL and OzGREEN work with youth, local communities, District Administration, schools and businesses in rural and urban settings to:

-Engage people to connect to their place and one another
+- Engage people to connect to their place and one another.

-Equip people to investigate their place and voice their concerns
+- Equip people to investigate their place and voice their concerns.

 Participatory action is the involvement of the people in their own forward change and development and is the only way to ensure success and sustainability of change.

-- Preparing a detailed village resource map and time line
+- Preparing a detailed village resource map and timeline.

-- Conducting water quality tests and environmental assessment
+- Conducting water quality tests and environmental assessment.

-- Identifying key village issues
+- Identifying key village issues.

-- Developing a vision for the future
+- Developing a vision for the future.

-- Developing and implementing strategies and actions to ensure sustainability
+- Developing and implementing strategies and actions to ensure sustainability.

 Clean Water Supply

 One of the major problems affecting the health and well being of the people of Oecusse is the lack of potable water.
 Water borne diseases such as dysentery, gastro-enteritis and diarrhoea are endemic.
-Since 2001 OzGREEN has been testing water sources and in that time has found that 95% do not comply with World Health Organisation standards for clean drinking water, many are considered too severely contaminated for human contact.
+Since 2001 OzGREEN/GREENTL has been testing water sources and in that time has found that 95% do not comply with World Health Organisation standards for clean drinking water, many are considered too severely contaminated for human contact.

-With use over a period of several weeks, microorganisms from the source water collect on the upper layer of fine sand to develop a bacterial layer which assists in the removal of pathogens by biological (anaerobic) processes.
+With use over a period of several weeks, microorganisms from the source water collect on the upper layer of fine sand to develop a bacterial layer which assists in the removal of pathogens by biological (anaerobic)

-The other most common actions to come out of the VEAP process are well rehabilitation and reforestation.
-East Timor has been largely cleared and is heavily impacted by the effects of erosion.
-Planting trees helps stabilise the land and can help provide a future source of food and income.
+Well rehabilitation and reforestation projects.The other most common actions to come out of the VEAP process are well rehabilitation, reforestation and irrigation for vegetable gardens.
+Since colonisation Timor Leste has been largely cleared of its forests and is therefore heavily impacted by the effects of erosion.
+Planting trees helps stabilise the land and helps provide a source of food and income.

-There is a large number of young people in Oecusse who have finished school and do not have the chance of employment or further education.
+Youth ActivitiesThere is a large number of young people in Oecusse who have finished school and do not have the chance of employment or further education.
 They are keen to find worthwhile activities and when the opportunity presents itself are only too happy to help out with our environmental projects.

 World Environment Day 5th June

 Since 2002 OzGREEN has run activities to mark World Environment Day.
 This has become a much anticipated event in the schools calendar as opportunity for students to participate in community educational activities are limited.

 Concerned about the lack of future prospects for young people, the high rate of unemployment and their own perceived lack of leadership skills, Luis Armando (Director of GREEN Timor Leste) and Judith Charnaud (East Timor

 the games.
 The competition runs over 2 months with a round robin to begin with and then elimination quarter finals.
 This means that each team gets to play at least 4 games in the first round even if they go no further.
-Over 30 thousand people are involved in some way, as participants, spectators, referees and organisers.
-There is competitions for both men and women in soccer, volleyball, basketball and a half marathon.
+Over 30 thousand people have been involved in some way, as participants, spectators, referees and organisers.
+There are competitions for both men and women in soccer, volleyball, basketball and a half marathon.
 We did have table-tennis until the white-ants got the better of the table!

-"Ema hotu iha Oecusse precisa GREEN Games continua nafatin, Sei karik OzGREENTL la iha esportu la iha."
+"Ema hotu iha Oecusse precisa GREEN Games continua nafatin, Sei karik GREENTL la iha esportu la iha."

 ("Everyone in Oecusse wants the GREEN Games to continue for ever.
-If OzGREEN TL was not here there would be no competitive sport in Oecusse at all.")
+If GREEN TL was not here there would be no competitive sport in Oecusse at all.")